How to Plan a Trip to Alofi

 Budget Holidays in Alofi

 For travellers on a budget, Alofi is arguably the most budget-friendly destination in Niue.
 With an array of local guesthouses, suitable for backpackers to families, there’s something for all kinds of travellers on a budget.
 There are also plenty of cheap and even free attractions to keep you busy, from the must-do sea tracks to secluded beaches and coves to the interesting museum and various historical sites.
-Get advice for making the most of Alofi without blowing your budget in The Guide to Alofi on a Budget.
+Get advice for making the most of Alofi without blowing your budget in The Backpacking & Budget Travel Guide to Niue.

 Things to Do in Alofi on a Budget